 Although fiberglass units make shower pans quick and easy, they lack the elegance of a handcrafted mortar and tile floor.
 So if you’d like to install a tile shower and are willing to build your own custom shower pan, you’ll be able to tile it to match the walls.
 And with a mortar and tile floor, your shower can be any shape.
 (For instance, see How to Install a Glass Block Shower.)
 In fact, no matter what its shape, if the shower you have in mind doesn’t conform to the rigid size requirements of a manufactured base, a mortar floor may be your only alternative.

-The professional who helped us could have completed our floor in less than a day with an assistant if we hadn’t slowed him down by taking these photos.
+The shower pan installed in this project is somewhat complicated, but the fundamental techniques are the same for even the simplest shower — one the size of a phone booth.
 If you have experience with cement and some basic trowel skills, you should be able to do almost any size shower floor in less than two days, excluding tile work.

 Anatomy of a Mortar Shower Floor

 The first layer, called a sloped fill, is simply a mortar subfloor.
 It’s sloped toward a special two-piece clamping-type drain (available at any home center) that is made specifically for a mortar bed shower floor.
-The sloped fill slants from the drain toward the perimeter of the shower with a slope of 1/4 in. per foot.
-Since our shower had an average width of 3 ft., we sloped up from the 1/4-in. thickness of the drain to a 1-in. thickness around the shower walls and curb to get the necessary 3/4-in. slope.
+The sloped fill slants from the drain toward the perimeter of the shower with a slope of 1/4 inch per foot.
+Since our shower had an average width of 3 feet, we sloped up from the 1/4-inch thickness of the drain to a 1-inch thickness around the shower walls and curb to get the necessary 3/4-inch slope.

 Shower curbs help by containing water in areas that aren’t bordered by walls.
 If a drain becomes blocked, perhaps by a washcloth over the surface, a curb buys you time.
 It will dam the water within the shower for a while before it lets it run over onto the bathroom floor.